Why Choose Us For Laser Cataract Surgery

 Who Is a Good Candidate for Femtosecond Laser Cataract Surgery?

-Laser cataract surgery is generally not recommended for children, those who are unable to lie flat and motionless during surgery or people with certain corneal diseases.
+Laser cataract surgery is generally not recommended for children, individuals who cannot lie flat and remain still during the procedure, or those with certain corneal conditions.

-The best way to determine candidacy for femtosecond laser cataract surgery is to schedule a consultation with Dr. Jani at our practice.
+The best way to find out if laser cataract surgery is right for you is to schedule a consultation with Dr. Jani at our practice.
+We will review your eye health and discuss the best options for your vision.

 What Are the Benefits of Femtosecond Laser Cataract Surgery?